russellkim/mat2q/README.md

-# Text-to-SQL with Multi-Agent Reflective Learning
+# Text-to-SQL with Multi-Agent Reflection Learning

 ## Overview
 This project implements a multi-agent text-to-SQL system that converts natural language questions into SQLite-compatible SQL queries, evaluated on the Spider dataset [Yu et al., 2018].
-It features a hierarchical architecture with style-specific SQL generation, a selector for choosing the best query, and reflective agents that iteratively improve performance by learning from past mistakes.
+It features a hierarchical architecture with style-specific SQL generation, a selector for choosing the best query, and reflection agents that iteratively improve performance by learning from past mistakes.
 The system includes dynamic prompt rewriting and reflection resets, logged for analysis, making it a robust platform for research into self-evolving AI systems, targeting top AI conferences like ACL and ICLR.

 ## Key Features
 - **Multi-Agent SQL Generation**: Four `SQLPlanGeneratorAgent` instances generate SQL queries using distinct strategies: